miller-28/luxaris/luxaris-api/designs/system/design-1-overview.md

 ### 1.2 Design Principles

 - **Separation of concerns** – Each component has a single, well-defined purpose
-- **Bounded context isolation** – Other contexts (Posts, etc.) depend on System but don't modify its internals
+- **Domain isolation** – Other domains depend on System but don't modify its internals
-- **Port/adapter pattern** – System exposes well-defined interfaces; contexts call functions, not direct DB access
+- **Port/adapter pattern** – System exposes well-defined interfaces; domains call functions, not direct DB access
 - **Security-first** – All authentication and authorization flows through System

 ---

-## 2. The Four Pillars of System Context
+## 2. The Four Pillars of System Domain

 ### 2.1 Identity & Authentication